theodoreho8033/Unlimited-Stem-Separation/README.md

 ## How to Protect the API Endpoints

 A main concern I have is that while it's free, if a malicious scripter tried to call my API I could incur heavy GPU costs.
 And I don't want users to need to create an account either.
 To do this, I require all users to have a session key before calling the API.
-This session key is only accessible through a persistent WebSocket connection that will be protected by captive authentication.
+This session key is only accessible through a persistent WebSocket connection that will be protected by CAPTCHA authentication.
 The key expires after the user completes the separation, if the WebSocket disconnects, or after a predetermined session timeout.

 I still need to do some work for this.
 I have not implemented the session timeout, for example.
 I also might consult some of my system security friends to get their thoughts on this.